ramonple/ramonple/README.md

 # YIKAI MA

 👋 Hello!
-I'm Yikai Ma, a Data Scientist at BNP Paribas, with a passion for leveraging data to derive insights and drive decision-making. 👩‍🎓 With a background in Statistics, Mathematics and Operational Research, I specialise in applying machine learning, deep learning, and natural language processing techniques to solve complex problems.
+I'm Yikai Ma, a current Data Scientist at BNPP, with a passion for leveraging data to derive insights and drive decision-making. 👩‍🎓 With a background in Statistics, Mathematics and Operational Research, I specialise in applying machine learning, deep learning, and natural language processing techniques to solve complex problems.

 ## Quick Facts